-For me, my general rule of thumb is that I want the shoe that is relatively low to the grown and one that has less than a 10mm heel-toe difference.
+For me, my general rule of thumb is that I want the shoe that is relatively low to the ground and one that has less than a 10mm heel-toe difference.
 Typically, I like a shoe that gives a little more feel for the ground, at least on the roads.
 I like shoes that will allow my foot to flex and allow my foot muscles get a good workout so they stay nice and strong and don’t get weak from too much support, and that’s why I like Skora shoes.

 How did you catch the ultra bug?

 In college, I noticed that I got a little better as the distance got longer.
 I kind of had a thought about doing an ultramarathon some day, but when I got out of college I did some marathon training.
 My marathon debut was a 2:36, which was exciting for me.
 I thought I’d focus on that for a while, but I had some bad luck with the marathon.
 For instance, I ran a marathon in Illinois where I ran 2:31 but had to run into 30-mile per-hour headwinds and ran an extra one-third of a mile.
 After that, I did my first ultra and did well and I just kind of fell in love with it and started doing more.